 Background includes labels that can be associated with sensor data

 In another embodiment, the background data includes informational labels that can be associated with sensor streams such as video or audio.
 These informational labels can be used along with biosensor information such as the look vector of the user’s eyes in order to provide contextually relevant commentary on an environment.
 For example, the user might be in a museum and the context system’s video sensor classifies a specific artifact for which there is background information.
 This can then generate a running monologue as a user explores the museum environment.
 Another embodiment is expressive, where a forward-facing camera could detect a person, object, or activity that enriches the model’s potential output.
+In one exemplary embodiment a vision impaired user may receive a running monologue of key classified elements of their environment in order to enable them to navigate or otherwise function in an unfamiliar location.

 Biosignal tokenizer includes information about desired vs observed user body state